YouAreUto/YouAreUto/README.md

 Before diving into the contributing guidelines, feel free to [join us on Discord](https://discord.gg/3zxN6kQ).
 Here you can get in touch to discuss anything about YouAreUto.

-### Create your challenge
+## Challenge submission process

+> Idea -> Prospect -> Official
+>
+### Challenge Idea

+New challenges can be proposed by any member of the community.

+To propose a new **Challenge Idea** [open an issue](https://github.com/YouAreUto/YouAreUto/issues/new?assignees=&labels=challenge+proposal&template=new-challenge-idea.md&title=New+Challenge%3A+%3Ctitle%3E) describing:

+1. Challenge name
+2. Rules (victory condition and constraints)
+3. Solution

+If you want to submit a challenge idea and you don't have a GitHub account, send us an email to hello@youareuto.com

+Each challenge needs to follow these guidelines:

+1. Rules need to be displayed during the game
+2. At least one rule needs to be changed by the player in order to win

+The original author(s) of the challenge will be credited (if they so desire) in a dedicated page of the official app (YouAreUto).

+### Challenge Prospect

+Challenge Ideas that are interesting and are in accordance with YouAreUto’s criteria will be labeled as `prospect` by the admins.

+A **Challenge Prospect** could take inputs and ideas from any member of the community with the aim to improve the challenge if possible.
+In any case the intent should be to preserve the original idea as much as possible.

+Only Prospects can eventually become Official Challenges.

+Once a Prospect is defined, the original authors can start the development and they can ask for help to the community for the design and development.

+Community members cannot independently take over other members’ ideas.

+### Challenge Development

 > :warning: This guide is a reference, we are currently working on a refactoring to create a generic `Challenge.tscn` scene.
 See issue #1 https://github.com/YouAreUto/YouAreUto/issues/1

-To create your challenge, follow these steps:
+To create a new challenge, follow these steps:

 - Fork the repository
 - Clone the project on your computer
 - Open the project with [Godot 3.2.1](https://godotengine.org/download)
 - Create a new inherited scene in `scenes/challenges/users/<your-username>/<your-challenge-title>`
 - Extends the `Challenge.tscn` scene for a base template
 - Create your unique challenge!
 Remember to:
   - dispatch the `victory` signal
   - dispatch the `game_over` signal
-- Create a Pull Request to submit your challenge
+- Create a Pull Request to submit your challenge 🎉

-The challenge needs to follow 2 simple guidelines:

-1. Rules need to be displayed during the game
-2. At least one rule needs to be changed by the player in order to win

-### Submit your idea

-If you have an idea for a challenge:

-TODO

-### How challenges are evaluated

-TODO
+### Official challenge

+When a challenge is fully developed and tested the admins make it an Official Challenge and add it to the official app.

+Each Official Challenge gets a progressive number (i.e. the first Official Challenge after the MVP will get number 6).

 ### Support us